For Authors|For Editors|For Reviewers

 Discovery Medicine is dedicated to elevating the exposure and awareness of important findings in medicine and all fields in life sciences in general and therefore their enhanced utility in patient care and research.

 Among the vast, insurmountable medical life sciences literature, important findings are buried and neglected.
 To alleviate the problem, Discovery Medicine publishes relatively short reviews and original research articles written in less technical language so that more people (cross-disciplinary) could benefit from these findings.
-With the wider and bigger audience, these important findings should realize a greater “return on investment” and will extend the “mileage” and impact of your discoveries on medicine and care.
+With a wider and bigger audience, these important findings should realize a greater “return on investment” and will extend the “mileage” and impact of your discoveries on medicine and care.
 Discovery Medicine also publishes original research articles.

 2. Publishing in Discovery Medicine